AisosaAghedo/AirBnB_clone_v4/README.md

 * `def test_user_module_docstring(self)` - Test for the user.py module docstring
 * `def test_user_class_docstring(self)` - Test for the User class docstring

+[/web_dynamic](/web_dynamic/) - Contains all of our updates to make the web page dynamic with the introduction of some scripts

 ## Examples of use
 ```